{\gamma}-Ray and ultra-high energy neutrino background suppression due to solar radiation: Annihilation processes

 \subsection{Optical depth}

+In natural units (with $\hslash=c=1$), the line-of-sight integrated optical depth as a function of incident $\gamma$-ray energy and elongation angle is given by \cite{Bottcher:2005pj} \footnote{The previous version of this manuscript was missing an angular factor as pointed out by Ref.~\cite{Finke:2024ada}, this has now been included below.}

-The radiation spectrum of the Sun can be approximated as a blackbody.
+where the radiation spectrum of the Sun can be approximated as a blackbody.
 The peak wavelength is around $500$ nm.
-In natural units, we get the differential luminosity per unit energy to be \cite{Caputo:2021rux}
+The photon number density for the Sun modelled as a point source is given by

-where the prefactor of $1/2$ is to count only out going modes of the blackbody spectrum and the factors that follow to the right include the boson phase space and Bose-Einstein occupation number, $T_\textrm{eff}=5780$ K is the effective blackbody temperature of the Sun \cite{lide2007crc} and $R_\odot$ is the solar radius.
+where $T_\textrm{eff}=5780$ K is the effective blackbody temperature of the Sun \cite{lide2007crc}, $L_\odot=4\times 10^{33}$ erg/s is the total luminosity of the Sun, $R_\odot=7\times 10^{10}$ cm is the solar radius and $d_\odot=1$ AU is the Earth-Sun distance.
 We can show a visual representation of the Sun-Earth-EBL(UHE $\nu$) system in Fig.~\ref{fig:geometry}.
 There are non-thermal sources of electromagnetic radiation from the Sun, such as X-rays and $\gamma$-rays from solar flares, X-rays and radio waves from coronal mass ejections, Sun spots and solar prominences.
 However, since the spectrum is dominated in intensity by sunlight, we will focus on this moving forward.
-From here we can easily compute the differential photon number density per unit energy of the Sun at a distance $r$ from the solar core with

-Note that there is an additional factor of $c$ in the denominator which is omitted since $c=1$ in natural units.

-From here we may now turn our attention to calculating the optical depth associated with a CR photon travelling an arbitrary distance through a background of sunlight.
-The differential optical depth per unit energy is given

-where we use \eqref{eq:gammagammacrosssection} for $\sigma_{\gamma\gamma}$ and $r'$ is the radial position at which we want to determine the $\gamma$-ray optical depth.
-Integrating over the solar photon energy to obtain the optical depth
+In order to solve \eqref{eq:opticaldepth}, we require the scattering angle between background high energy photons and solar photons, $\theta$, as a function of $s$ and $\Theta$, this can simply be derived with trigonometric relations yielding